This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 Diamond Sparkle can also be used for a more subtle effect (left).
 Comparison of Diamond and Metallic Silver (right)

 Dropped onto individual areas, these look particularly impressive.
 Depending on which Inks you combine with Diamond Sparkle, you will get different color results, because the effect color adapts perfectly to the background or mixed color.
 Once the paint is dry, almost nothing of the glitter will come off.
-The metallics even don’t give off any of their shimmer at all!
+Not even the metallic colors lose their shimmer!
 Nevertheless you should seal your paintings with a UV-protection so that they do not fade.

 The effect additive Marabu Diamond Sparkle shimmers in breathtaking nuances when exposed to strong light.